thomas-fossati/ietf-101-hackathon/testbed/README.md

 This is the point of view of an omniscient observer: one who has complete, accurate and timely knowledge of both the end-to-end and all the intermediate paths.
 These dashboards serve as a reference for less capable on-path observers and can be extended at will (look [here](dashboards/README.md) to know how).

 Loss, reordering and PPS are sampled at 4Hz, roughly (see [netemd-config](etc/router/netemd-config.json.in)).
-The latency samples (collected via active ICMP timestamp/replay on each network segment) are collected at the same frequency, but might be impacted by loss (in fact, high loss rates tend to create gaps/drops in the latency graph).
+The latency samples (collected via active ICMP timestamp/replay probes on each network segment) are collected at the same frequency, but might be impacted by loss (in fact, high loss rates tend to create gaps/drops in the latency graph).

 ## Adding new data sources
 In order to add custom data sources: